IyLias/i-am-a-developer/Deep-Learning/RNN/RNN.md

 * Gradient Vanishing
   Gradient keeps decreasing and almost converges to 0 so it loses its function to direct to optimized solution.
+  This means that when the distance between related information and the node uses that information is too far, it hardly affect..
+  This is called long-term dependence

 * Gradient Explosion
   Gradient keeps increasing and gets NAN so it turns into the state that can't keep learning.